companygardener/lookup_by/README.md

 end
 ```

-Creates accessors to use the `status` attribute transparently:
+Provides accessors to use the `status` attribute transparently:

 ```ruby
 order = Order.new(status: "paid")